 90g tapioca flour

-Leave separate to blend with the liquid in the recipe:
+Leave separate to blend with the liquid as indicated in the recipe:

 30g whole psyllium husk